konstellation-io/kdl-project-template/README.md

 To compare the executions and vizualise the effect of logged parameters on the logged metrics, you can select the runs you wish to compare in the MLflow UI, select "Compare" and add the desired parameters and metrics to the visualizations provided through the UI.
-Alternatively, the results can also be queried with the MLflow API: for more information on the latter, see [MLflow documentation on querying runs](https://www.mlflow.org/docs/latest/tracking.html#querying-runs-programmatically).
+Alternatively, the results can also be queried with the MLflow API.
+For more information on the latter, see [MLflow documentation on querying runs](https://www.mlflow.org/docs/latest/tracking.html#querying-runs-programmatically).